Kirat Rai Yayokkha

 The mission of Kirat Rai Yayokkha is to maintain social integrity and acquire equality and justice by protecting, preserving and promoting distinct social and cultural identity and linguistic diversity of Kirat Rai.
 Kirat Rai Yayokkha is a non-profit, non-political and non-governmental organization.

 Branches also exist in other countries.
 The United Kirat Rai Organization of America was formed in 2007.
 The Bhutanese Kirat Rai Organization of America, Inc. was formed in 2014.
+There is also a UK branch.